smagnuson19/Tellr-App-Backend/README.md

 where email is the email of their account; all children accounts associated with the family will be deleted.

+##### /api/auth/forgotpassword
+Methods: POST

+Allows password change, also uses flask email which can be janky.
+Send me a post (with token) with following fields:

+`{
+  email
+}`

+##### /api/auth/changepassword
+Methods: POST

+Allows password change, also uses flask email which can be janky.
+Send me a post (with token) with following fields:

+`{
+  email
+  password
+  newPassword
+}`

+where password is the old password and newPassword is the password you want to change it to.

 ##### /api/notifications/\<email\>
 Methods: GET